Sk4v/pokedex/pokedex-api/README.md

 - **GET /pokemon/translated/{name}**
   - Retrieves the Pokémon information and the translated description (either Yoda or Shakespeare).

-## 9. Quality Requirements
+## 7. Quality Requirements

-### 9.1 Performance
+### 7.1 Performance

-- The API should be able to handle requests with minimal delay by using asynchronous calls to external services.
+- I use K6 to tests my performance.

-### 9.2 Security
+### 7.2 Security

-- Secure all endpoints with basic authentication or OAuth, depending on the use case.
-- Validate all user inputs to avoid malicious data entering the system.

-### 9.3 Reliability

-- Ensure the system has graceful error handling and fallback strategies if either external service is down.
-- Include logging and monitoring to detect failures quickly.
+- Monitor the system with a continuos inspect of CVE using dependecy-check plugin.

-## 10. Deployment
+## 8. Deployment

-### 10.1 Local Setup
+### 8.1 Local Setup

 To run the application locally: